LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

       This function should focus on accuracy-based time step estimation; for stability based time steps the function :c:func:`ARKStepSetStabilityFn()` should be used instead.

+   .. deprecated:: 5.6.0

+      Use the SUNControl infrastructure instead (see :numref:`SUNControl.Description`).